mjneary10/hugo-test/content/printable/planners/daily/printable-daily-planner.md

-metaTitle ="Printable Daily Planner" title = "Printable Daily Planner" price = "3.00" downFrom ="10.00" saleOn =""
+metaTitle ="Printable Daily Planner" title = "Printable Daily Planner" price = "3.00" downFrom ="5.00" saleOn ="yes" productGroup ="planners" productType = "daily" fileGuid ="03693d33-1b02-4ad4-8768-9782c72e8674"
-productGroup ="planners"
-productType = "daily"
-fileGuid ="267a6e12-12d6-487a-a06c-7ffa96d9fdcc"

 image ="/img/printable/planners/daily/printable-daily-planner/printable-daily-planner"
 class ="img-responsive"
 alt ="Printable daily planner"

-description = "daily plannerdaily plannerdaily plannerdaily plannerdaily plannerdaily plannerdaily plannerdaily plannerdaily plannerdaily plannerdaily plannerdaily plannerdaily plannerdaily plannerdaily plannerdaily plannerdaily plannerdaily plannerdaily plannerdaily plannerdaily plannerdaily plannerdaily plannerdaily planner"
+description = "This printable daily planner comes in sizes A4, A5, and letter, high quality PDF for perfect printing every time.
+It comes complete with a time schedule for each day.
+Just circle the day of the week you are filling in, and get your tasks done that day.
+The printable planner also has a to-do list and notes section."

 downloadFormat = "Zip"
-fileFormat = "JPEG/PDF"
+fileFormat = "PDF"
 dpi = "300"
-printingSizes ="4x6 - 24x36 inches"
+printingSizes ="A4 - A5 - Letter"
 +++